gideonrynn/plant-dear/README.md

 # plant-dear
-Track plant care requirement, weather conditions and daily routine to help care for our leafy friends.
+Track plant care requirements, weather conditions and daily routine to help care for our leafy friends.